 ASIC

-You will need to register your business name on ASIC, unless your partnership is using the names of all the partners as the business name.
-It’s also good practice to stay up to date with the relevant fees to pay as this can change quite regularly.
+You will need to register your business name with ASIC unless your partnership is operating under the names of all the partners.
+It’s also important to regularly review the associated fees and regulations, as these can change from year to year – particularly with updates expected as we move further into 2025.

 Key Takeaways

-Our co-founder has answered some common legal questions we get from clients who are thinking of starting a business.
-He covers some important points that could help you hit the ground running – watch the video here:
+Our co-founder answers some common legal questions from clients who are thinking of starting a business.
+He covers important points that could help you hit the ground running – watch the video here:

 About Sprintlaw